melexis/traceability-viewer/README.md

 You can close the error by clicking **X**.
 If the error is not closed and another error occurs, all errors will be listed at the top of the page.

-# Bugs

-1. When showing the labels/names of the nodes, there is always one node that turns black.

 # Planned Features

 - Errors could be popping up, you need to close it before you can go further.
 That way the user can't miss it.